 Debt and pension liabilities are high for a state.
-On a combined basis, the burden of net tax-supported debt and net pension liability for employees and teachers equaled 20.2% of personal income, well above the 6% median for U.S. states as of Fitch's 2017 state pension update report, which recalculates reported net pension liabilities using a 6% return assumption per Fitch' U.S. Public Finance Tax-Supported Rating Criteria.
+On a combined basis, the burden of tax-supported debt and net pension liability for employees and teachers equaled 20.2% of personal income, well above the 6% median for U.S. states as of Fitch's 2017 state pension update report, which recalculates reported net pension liabilities using a 6% return assumption per Fitch's "U.S. Public Finance Tax-Supported Rating Criteria."

-The Commonwealth's net tax-supported debt equals a comparatively high 9% of preliminary 2017 personal income as of Feb.
-28, 2018, including sales tax-backed obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and annual contract assistance commitments that support the Massachusetts Department of Transportation.
-GO bonds continue to represent the majority of outstanding debt.
+As of June 30, 2018, and incorporating the new money portion of the current sale, the Commonwealth's tax-supported debt equals a comparatively high 9.3% of 2017 personal income, including sales tax-backed obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and annual contract assistance commitments that support the Massachusetts Department of Transportation.
+The GO bonds represent the majority of outstanding debt.
 The comparatively high direct debt level is partially explained by the Commonwealth's above-average role in funding local government capital needs, relative to most other states.
 Fitch expects direct debt to remain high for a U.S. state but still manageable.

 As of their June 30, 2017 financial reports, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 67.2% and 54.3% of their total pension liabilities, respectively, based on their 7.5% discount rate assumptions.
 At Fitch's more conservative 6% return assumption, ratios would fall to 56.6% and 46.3%, respectively.
 Some pension reforms have been undertaken, including shifting to more conservative assumptions while maintaining a statutorily closed amortization target for achieving full funding in 2040.
 Currently, the Commonwealth expects contributions to rise 8.9% per year until the projected date of full prefunding, in fiscal 2036.
+The Commonwealth carries an OPEB liability for state employees but not local teachers, measuring \$19.4 billion net of a small amount of prefunding built in recent years, including from tobacco settlement and excess capital gains collections; the net OPEB liability measures 4.3% of 2017 personal income.